Our careers advice is tailored to exactly what you want

 Explore your work and education options

-The programme will develop your career management skills by raising your awareness of your own strengths and weaknesses.
+Our Careers Programme will develop your skills by raising your awareness of your own strengths and weaknesses.
 It will also help you to explore your options for education and work.
 You are supported through application processes to make effective university applications and prepare CVs as required.

 Prepare for an exciting future

 You will build skills and knowledge through a range of workshops, tutorials, lectures, visits and discussions.
 This will help you to make well-informed decisions about your future and prepare you for decisions that you are likely to face after you leave St Clare’s.
 Emphasis is placed on helping you to analyse the skills you are developing through your academic studies and through extra curricular activities to maximise your chances and opportunities in life.

 Melanie Moorhouse, our experienced and well respected Head of Careers, gives extremely helpful and detailed information on: